 Whatever you take from this post an actually implement onto your upcoming holiday travels, I urge to just remain calm and be nice (not that you wouldn’t obviiiously :)).
 I understand that travel especially during the next few months will be hectic whether it’s flying, taking the train, or driving.
 Someone/something will upset you and being in an environment of angry passengers isn’t going to make anyone feel good or fix the fact that there are delays.
 Just take a deep breath, focus on something else like your breathing if something unexpected happens.
 There are many triggers to get angry, yes, but that’s why I am confident that if you focus on these tips and if you utilize them, they will help you not think about the potential problems at hand.

 I know that this was a lot of information to take in, but I also think it’s valuable, and they have been tested by yours truly.
 I do all of these things, to be as calm as I can when I travel during the crazy holiday season.
 So, as promised below you will find the link to my holiday travel packing list of items to bring on board (long name lol).
 Here you will be able to have a list where I break down the items I recommend you to take to entertain and fuel you throughout your journey, as well as other suggestions.

-BONUS FREEBIE ALERT: You can find the downloadable link to my Holiday Travel Packing List here!
-A guide to help sort out the essentials to bring on flight and not lose your cool during this hectic holiday travel season.
+You can find the downloadable link to my Holiday Travel Packing List down below, just leave me your name and email!
+A guide to help sort out the essentials to bring on the flight and not lose your cool during this hectic holiday travel season.
 Enjoy!

 Do you have any other suggestions?
 Let me know in the comments below as well as the places you are planning on traveling to this holiday season!
 Happy holiday traveling from Travel Notes and Things!